 Building on Varjo’s advanced 20/20 Eye Tracker™ technology, the new products offer even faster and more accurate calibration performance, giving professionals access to precise eye data for applications such as consumer research or safety-critical training.
 Additionally, the next-generation Bionic Display™ in both the VR-2 and the VR-2 Pro feature even better peripheral vision and color consistency than before, delivering the most natural visual experience needed when designing cars, architectural projects, advanced simulations or research scenarios.

 “We have seen first-hand what the power of human-eye resolution in VR can offer in terms of expanding the realm of applications for the enterprise,” said Urho Konttori, Co-Founder and Chief Product Officer of Varjo.
 “Today we bring the Resolution Revolution overnight to nearly all industrial applications, unlocking the next level of professional VR.
-With VR-2 and VR-2 Pro, professionals can benefit from the industry’s highest visual fidelity and the most precise eye tracking joining forces with the leading hand tracking technology.”
+With our virtual reality HMDs, professionals can benefit from the industry’s highest visual fidelity and the most precise eye tracking joining forces with the leading hand tracking technology.”

 “One of the main goals of SteamVR is to support a diverse ecosystem of hardware and software.
 Varjo is taking a unique approach to building high-end industrial VR products, and we are excited that users of Varjo will be able to take advantage of the wide array of SteamVR content for professionals,” said Joe Ludwig from Valve.